 - Website behavior

 You can choose to segment your list however you’d like, but it’s important to do so with your audience’s behavior in mind.
-Based on how you segment your list, you can then automate your email campaigns so they send to users based on triggers which tell you how your audience is acting with your brand.
+Based on how you segment your list, you can then automate your email campaigns so they send to users based on triggers that tell you how your audience is acting with your brand.
 Think about what you’re trying to achieve with your campaign and which way of segmenting it will likely bring positive results and greater return on investment (ROI).

 Add personalization to your automated emails